yandiandria/OOP-Python/README.md

 The chapters of the course are :
 - Basic Syntax
 - Heritage principle
-  - Basic Syntax
+  - Basic Syntax (class_syntax.py)
-  - Method overriding
+  - Method overriding (heritage.py)
+- Structuring your code in files

 Bonus :
 - Playing around with the unittest library